shaiss/Transaction-Categorizor/README.md

 ## License

-This project is licensed under [insert appropriate license here], which allows for modification, distribution, and private use.
+MIT License

 ## Acknowledgements

-The categorization strategies used in this application may utilize services and products provided by OpenAI and SERPAPI among others.
+The categorization strategies used in this application utilize services and products provided by OpenAI and SERPAPI among others.

 ## Support